kaden175ck/Coding-Practice/React/notes.md

 * and component will inform what it does
 * props is short for properties
 * props are how components talk to each other

+## difference between props and states
+* props are external value that get passed into the component, just like argument
+* states are value that are internally?